Rankings13 min read

 Coinbase Card: the easy on-ramp

 Coinbase Card is the beginner-friendly pick, mainly in the US and select EU countries.
-It links straight to your Coinbase account, pays up to 4% back in XLM, and charges no FX fee.
-Two limits keep it mid-table: it's virtual-only, and ATM withdrawals run a steep 2.49%.
+It links straight to your Coinbase account, pays up to 4% back in XLM, and charges no FX fee — but the 2.49% crypto-conversion spread on every purchase is the real price tag, and it's virtual-only.
 Best for people already on Coinbase who want the simplest path from holding to spending.

 Wirex: the multi-currency workhorse

-Wirex handles 40-plus fiat currencies and 20-plus cryptocurrencies in one account, with no FX fee and 2% back in its WXT token.
-The 1.75% ATM fee is the main drag.
+Wirex handles 40-plus fiat currencies and 20-plus cryptocurrencies in one account, with no FX fee, a 1% conversion fee when you spend from crypto, and 2% back in its WXT token.
+The 2% ATM fee is the main drag.
 Best for travellers who juggle a lot of fiat currencies alongside their crypto and want it all in one place.

 How we score every card